kope-kope/StormGdocs/home.md

 2. [Uploading the KYC](api.md#upload-kyc) (Valid means of ID)

 The investor details are validated at the back-office and upon approval, the investor status becomes active and the investor is notified of the account creation with the broker and CSCS.
 This also means that the investor is ready to trade.

-In addition to the this, you can:
+In addition to this, you can:

 1. [Update investor details](api.md#update-investor)